logicahealth/eHMP/rdk/product/production/rdk/docs/resources.md

 A configuration object may contain the following fields:
  * `name`: the name used to identify a resource, which must be only lowercase letters and spaces.
 This name will the title of the resource in the resource directory.
  * `path`: a mountpoint relative to the parent of the resource.
- * `interceptors`: an object which enables or disables cross-cutting middleware methods to be run prior to the resource handler.
+ * `interceptors`: middleware which runs before a request handler
- * `outerceptors`: an array of response transformers.
-Not commonly included in resource configurations.
+ * `outerceptors`: middleware which runs after a request handler and before sending the response
  * `get`, `put`, `post`, `delete`: for any of these (lowercase) HTTP verbs, specify the function to handle the request
    * **required**, set the verb as the key and the function as the value
  * `healthcheck`: one or multiple healthchecks to run when the system needs to determine if the resource is healthy.
  * `subsystems`: an array of subsystems which the resource depends on.
  * `requiredPermissions`: an array of permissions that a user must have to access the resource
     * **required**, may be an empty array if all authenticated users are allowed to access a resource
- * `isPatientCentric` : a boolean used to run the sensative patient, break-the-glass policy
+ * `isPatientCentric` : a boolean used to run the sensitive patient, break-the-glass policy
     * **required**, set to true unless the resource does not have anything to do with patient data.
  * `bypassCsrf` : a boolean used to allow the resource to be open to a call that doesn't have a trusted token given to it from the resource server itself.
 It defaults to false and generally this should NEVER be set to true without an architectural decision.